SabiulSabit/Web-Dev-A-to-Z/README.md

 * [javascript.info](https://javascript.info/) - This is another beautiful documentation of JS.
 Every topic is nicely described with some great examples

+#### Video Merarial

+* [JavaScript Fundamentals](https://www.udemy.com/course/javascriptfundamentals/) - This is a basic JS course on udemy by Bharath Thippireddy.
+This will help you to understand how was actually works
+* [Learn JavaScript - Full Course for Beginners](https://www.youtube.com/watch?v=PkZNo7MFNFg) - This is also a fundamental course of JS presented by FreeCodeCamp
+* [JavaScript](https://www.youtube.com/playlist?list=PLRAV69dS1uWTSu9cVg8jjXW8jndOYYJPP) - This is a nice course by Hitesh Choudhary.
+He describe JS basic to depth level here.
+* [Advanced and Object Oriented JavaScript and ES6](https://www.udemy.com/course/advanced-and-object-oriented-javascript/) - Here you will find the OOP concept of JS.
+This is also created by Bharath Thippireddy.

 ### Installation

 1. Get a free API Key at [https://example.com](https://example.com)